fdocr/lecli/README.md

 }
 ```

 You can script a server restart if needed, or any other setup that you require to make use of the newly created certificates.
-Just make sure to point the **success_callback_script** path in your config file so the CLI can automatically execute it if the request result was success.
+Just make sure to point the **success_callback_script** path in your config file (and the script is 'executable') so the CLI can automatically execute it if the request result was successful.

-If you pair the CLI with a cron-job (specially using the [whenever](https://github.com/javan/whenever) gem) you've essentially put together a Let's Encrypt bot and can now leverage scripting for complex deployments.
+If you pair the CLI with a cron-job (specially using the [whenever](https://github.com/javan/whenever) gem) you've essentially put together a Let's Encrypt bot and can now leverage scripting for more complex deployments.
 Your certificates will be renewed periodically.
 When using **whenever** you'll have lecli CLI in your crontab as easy as:

 ```
 every :month, at: '4am' do